OfficeDev/ews-java-api/readme.md

 ## Setting the URL of the Service
 You can set the URL of the service in one of two ways:
 - Manually, if you know the URL of Exchange Web Services or if you have previously determined it via the Auto discover service.
-- By using the Auto discover service.
+- By using the Autodiscover service.

 To set the URL manually, use the following:

 ```
 service.Url = new Uri("<ews_url>");
 ```
-To set the URL by using Auto discover, use the following:
+To set the URL by using Autodiscover, use the following:

 ```
 service.autodiscoverUrl("<your_email_address>");
 ```

-We recommend that you use the Auto discover service, for the following reasons:
+We recommend that you use the Autodiscover service, for the following reasons:

-- Auto discover determines the best endpoint for a given user (the endpoint that is closest to the user’s Mailbox server).
+- Autodiscover determines the best endpoint for a given user (the endpoint that is closest to the user’s Mailbox server).
 - The EWS URL might change as your administrators deploy new Client Access servers.

-You can safely cache the URL that is returned by the Auto discover service and reuse it.
-Auto discover should be called periodically, or when EWS connectivity to a given URL is lost.
+You can safely cache the URL that is returned by the Autodiscover service and reuse it.
+Autodiscover should be called periodically, or when EWS connectivity to a given URL is lost.
 Note that you should either set the URL manually or call AutodiscoverUrl, but you should not do both.

 ## Items

 The EWS JAVA API defines a class hierarchy of items.
 Each class in the hierarchy maps to a given item type in Exchange.
-For example, the `EmailMessage` class represents e-mail messages and the `Appointment` class represents calendar events and meetings.
+For example, the `EmailMessage` class represents email messages and the `Appointment` class represents calendar events and meetings.

 The following figure shows the EWS JAVA API item class hierarchy.